alvinyanson/ChatterBox/README.md

 ## Limitations

 This application isn’t meant to cover every possible scenario; it’s simply a demonstration of how .NET SignalR works.
 That's why the demo only shows two users.
 If you open a third tab, it will create another user, and you can send messages between Tab 1 and Tab 3.
 (Tab 1 send a message to Tab 3).

+If you notice something isn't working correctly and want to start fresh, clear any local data.
+Also, ensure that all open tabs running the application are closed.